 Bank of America

 Bank of America has a help page for customers to find resources they can use if affected by coronavirus.
 Call the number on the back of your card or reach out online or via mobile app to ask about individual assistance options or the bank’s hardship program.
+Those who need assistance making credit card payments can make an online request for payment deferral.
 According to a recent report from the New York Times, Bank of America may allow skipped payments due to hardship, but will not waive interest.

 Customers already experiencing difficulty or anticipating problems making payments are encouraged to reach out to the specialist teams at Barclays for assistance.
 The issuer is also “enabling customers to apply for a temporary increase on their credit card limit.”